karthiknish/karthiknish/README.md

 # 👋 Hello, World!
 I'm Karthik Nishanth

-## 🚀 Full-Stack Developer | Data Science Enthusiast | Cloud Explorer
+## 🚀 Full-Stack Developer | Data Science Enthusiast | Cloud Architect

-🏭 Industrial and Production Engineering Graduate turned Tech Enthusiast
+🏭 Industrial and Production Engineering Graduate turned Tech Professional
-👨‍💻 Self-taught coding ninja with a passion for problem-solving
+👨‍💻 Experienced developer with a passion for innovative solutions
-☁️ Currently diving deep into AWS and cloud technologies
+☁️ AWS Certified with expertise in cloud architecture and serverless applications
-💼 Seeking exciting opportunities as a Business Technology Analyst
+💼 Business Technology Analyst with a focus on data-driven decision making
-🎯 2024 Goals: Contribute to open-source projects and master cloud architecture
+🎯 2025 Goals: Lead open-source initiatives and advance in AI/ML integration
-🎹 When not coding, you'll find me tickling the ivories
+🎹 When not coding, you'll find me tickling the ivories or exploring new tech

 ### 🎵 Current Earworm 🎧